-Prior to the consummation of the Transaction, Comera maintained the 2021 Plan.
+Prior to the consummation of the Transaction, Comera maintained the Comera Life Sciences, Inc. 2021 Stock Option and Grant Plan, or 2021 Plan.
 All awards under the 2021 Plan that were outstanding as of the close of the Transaction continue to be governed by the terms, conditions and procedures set forth in the 2021 Plan and any applicable award agreement, as those terms were equitably adjusted in connection with the Transaction, but these awards (the "Rollover Options") are considered outstanding under the 2022 Equity and Incentive Plan (the "2022 Plan"), which is described in more detail below.